-An English reformer, Robert Owen was internationally renowned for his amazing success in efficiently managing textile mills.
+The English reformer, Robert Owen, was internationally renowned for his amazing success in efficiently managing textile mills.
 In 1825, he came to the United States to conduct a social experiment in an area he renamed “New Harmony,” Indiana.
 He felt that by providing all able-bodied workers with challenging, fulfilling, and enjoyable work, a utopian society would emerge.
 His community was carefully balanced between his textile mill, agriculture, and various services.
 He attempted to cover all bases in this costly experiment.

 Since Owen was hostile toward religion, he based his utopia solely on secular principles.
 He was also familiar with the ideas of Plato and other philosophers, and incorporated some into his own theory.